stuff-by-3-random-dudes/UWUVCI-AIO-WPF/UWUVCI AIO WPF/uwuvci_installer_creator/{app}/Readme.txt

 	https://uwuvci-prime.github.io/UWUVCI-Resources/index
 	Select console and follow the guide

-2)  What games are compatible? https://uwuvci.net/ → Click "Compatibility" (top right) → Select a console.
+2) What games are compatible?
+	https://uwuvci.net/ → Click "Compatibility" (top right) → Select a console.
 	This guide is community-driven, so results may vary.
+	If it's not listed, that just means it's Untested
-	For GCN, Rhythm Heaven Fever works as a base for nearly all games.
+	For GCN, Rhythm Heaven Fever works as a base for all games.

 3) I don't understand what it means by "Base" in the drop down menu?
 	The base game is what UWUVCI uses to inject your selected game.